nataliakeniganti/Pixelmoji/README.md

-# Pixelmoji font 😀
+# Pixelmoji Font 😀
-Pixelmoji font is an pixelated emojis artwork font.
+Pixelmoji is an font that features pixelated emojis.

 Changelogs:
 * Added Paperclip and Linked Paperclips